BobBowles/django-shennong/README.rst

 Requirements
 ------------

-The initial version was developed with Django 1.8.16.
-I expect it will run with later versions, but this had not been tested.
-There are likely to be compatibility issues with Django < 1.7.
+The original version was developed with Django 1.8.16.
+The app has since been upgraded to run under Django 3.0.7, and should run comfortably under all versions of Django from 2.0 to 3.x.
+It is no longer compatible with Django < 2.0.
+The recommended Django is now 3.0.

-Development was done on Python 3.4.
-No attempt has been made to ensure compatibility with other Pythons, but I have no reason to expect major issues except with Python 2.
+Development was initially done on Python 3.4.
+Since Python 3.4 went into EOL the app has been shown to run happily on more modern Pythons up to 3.8 with no modification.
+The recommended Python is now 3.8.